 This certificate program is designed to give you foundational office skills essential for work in the field of office administration.
 Specialized training covers communications, word-processing, office procedures, bookkeeping, computer applications and business concepts.
 Essential skills in customer service, interpersonal communication, managing diversity, problem-solving and conflict management are also emphasized in the program.

-Upon graduation, your career path may lead you to employment in private businesses, government offices, not-for-profit organizations or schools.
-Possible entry-level positions include:
+Upon graduation, your career path may lead you to employment in a wide variety of places, including private businesses, public service offices and not-for-profit organizations.
+Graduates have been hired for the following positions:

 - Office Assistant